marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-03-18-Fabric with Snowflake.md

 ![Fabric Architecture](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/fabric_schema.jpg?raw=true)

-##### In Microsoft Fabric
+##### Architecture
+In Snowflake , Apache Iceberg™ tables for Snowflake combine the performance and query semantics of typical Snowflake tables with external cloud storage that you manage.
+They are ideal for existing data lakes that you cannot, or choose not to, store in Snowflake.

-In Microsoft OneLake, you can create shortcuts to your Apache Iceberg tables, making them accessible across various Fabric workloads.
+In Microsoft OneLake, you can create shortcuts to your Apache Iceberg tables from Snowflake, making them accessible across various Fabric workloads.
 This is achieved through metadata virtualization ( X Table), which allows Iceberg tables to be viewed as Delta Lake tables via the shortcut.
 When you set up a shortcut to an Iceberg table folder, OneLake automatically generates the necessary Delta Lake metadata (the Delta log) for that table, ensuring the Delta Lake metadata is available through the shortcut.

 ![Fabric Architecture](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/fabric_schema.jpg?raw=true)

 ##### In Snowflake

-Apache Iceberg™ tables for Snowflake combine the performance and query semantics of typical Snowflake tables with external cloud storage that you manage.
-They are ideal for existing data lakes that you cannot, or choose not to, store in Snowflake.

 ![Fabric Architecture](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/fabric_schema.jpg?raw=true)